Three weeks in our food box subscription from Marley Spoon, this was one of the favorites so far: a delightful udon noodle soup.

 - Take the sesame seeds from the pan.
 Reheat the pan on medium-high heat with 1 tablespoon of vegetable oil and fry the tofu until golden and crispy (about 2-3 minutes on each side) and remove from the pan

-- Serve the soup in bowls, add the fried tofu and garnish with the spring onion, roasted sesame seeds and sesame oil.
+- Serve the soup in bowls, add the fried tofu and garnish with the spring onion, roasted sesame seeds, and sesame oil.
 Add the shichimi togarashi to taste.

 What worked and what didn’t:

-As said, it was one of our favourites.
+As said, it was one of our favorites.
 A complex broth due to the soy sauce, grated ginger and miso paste, with thick udon noodles, still crunchy veggies and hint of smokiness from the sesame oil and seeds.
-The finishing touch of shichimi togarashi is the clincher and as it packs both heat and tons of flavour.
+The finishing touch of shichimi togarashi is the clincher and as it packs both heat and tons of flavor.
 I recommend to use it liberally in this noodle soup.

 Shichimi togarashi translates from Japanese to “seven tastes chili pepper.” as “Shichi” means “seven”, “mi” means “taste” and “togarashi” is the Japanese word for “chili pepper”.
-It is a common spice mix and usually consists of coarsely ground red chili pepper, ground sanshō pepper, roasted orange peel, sesame seed, hemp seed, ground ginger and seaweed.
-Some mixes add or substitute the above mentioned ingredients with poppy seed, yuzu peel, rapeseed or shiso.
+It is a common spice mix and usually consists of coarsely ground red chili pepper, ground sanshō pepper, roasted orange peel, sesame seed, hemp seed, ground ginger, and seaweed.
+Some mixes add or substitute the above-mentioned ingredients with poppy seed, yuzu peel, rapeseed or shiso.

 The recipe is accurate, easy to follow and serves 4-6 persons.